AndersDeath/diary2/000-current.md

 # 18 Februar - Sonntag - Berlin - 516 Tag der Einwanderung

 I had a rest.
 I feel better and better.
 It's really cool because I want to do something new again.
 It's really unusual feeling for the last month.
 In general I've been working hard on reducing of stress pressure.
 I will now on the next week if everything is good with my probation period.
+I don't know.